mathan1123/Where-TO-Watch/README.md

 ## Where TO Watch

-Movie finder application that displays movie information,rating with real-time movie details and OTT Streaming Availability.
+A Movie discovery Application that helps users search movies,view ratings,cast details, and  find OTT streaming Availability.